snowplow-archive/snowplow.github.com/_posts/2014-05-15-introducing-self-describing-jsons.md

 1. Documenting what types of [unstructured events] [unstructured-events] and [custom contexts] [custom-contexts] you are sending into Snowplow
 2. Enabling Snowplow to validate that your unstructured events and custom contexts conform to your schemas
+3. Providing ways of programmatically generating other database and schema objects (e.g. Redshift table definitions, Avro objects) from the JSON Schemas

 As well as making it easy for Snowplow users to use this new functionality, we intend to "dogfood" self-describing JSONs, for example by replacing our [wiki-based Tracker Protocol] [tracker-protocol] with a self-describing JSON Schema equivalent.